 The Friends of Sorauren Park is undertaking a community-led consultation around the design, operations and naming of the new Wabash Community Centre.

-Sign up to contribute by using our simple form.
+Sign up to contribute and get more information about our January 31 consultation by using our simple form.

 The consultation is built around areas of interest.
 You can contribute to as many as you like.
 You don’t have to be an expert, but experts are welcome too!

 The list below describes the areas of interest, anticipated discussion points, and positions endorsed by the Board of Directors of the Friends of Sorauren Park.